 - Number of spires: 135

-- Around 3400 sculptures, of which 2300 on the outside of the church
+- Around 3400 sculptures, of which 2300 are on the outside of the church

 Visit the Interior of the Duomo di Milano

 The interior of Milan Cathedral impresses mostly with its size and architecture.
-Although the church is filled with art, it certainly is not the artistic tour de force of many Tuscan cathedrals such as in Pisa and Siena, or Florentine churches such as Santa Croce, Santa Maria Novella, or San Lorenzo.
+Although the church is full of art, it certainly is not the artistic tour de force of many Tuscan cathedrals, such as in Pisa and Siena, or Florentine churches such as Santa Croce, Santa Maria Novella, or San Lorenzo.

 The basic structure of Milan Cathedral was erected between 1385 and 1520.
-Gothic was already going out of fashion but was well understood allowing for the vast dimensions, the high vaulting, and the huge windows.
-Planned Renaissance facades were never completed and baroque elements are mostly limited to interior decorations.
+Gothic was already going out of fashion but the techniques were well understood, allowing for the vast dimensions, the high vaulting, and the huge windows.
+Planned Renaissance facades were never completed, and baroque elements are mostly limited to interior decorations.

-On the baroque altar are two sculptures of two famous local bishops: St Ambrose, the fourth-century bishop that baptized the later Saint Augustine, and St Carlo Borromeo who finally made the duomo usable in the early 16th century.
-His mummified body may be seen in a rock crystal coffin in the opulently decorated crypt underneath the choir.
+On the baroque altar are two sculptures of two famous local bishops: St Ambrose, the fourth-century bishop who baptized the later Saint Augustine, and St Carlo Borromeo, who finally made the duomo usable in the early 16th century.
+His mummified body is in a rock crystal coffin in the opulently decorated crypt underneath the choir.

 A red light on a cross in the cupola above the altar shows where a nail from the cross of Christ’s crucifixion is kept.
 This relic is only shown for three days each year in mid-September.

-The 1985/86 Tamburini organ is one of the largest in the world with around 16,000 pipes and 186 stops played on five manuals and pedals.
+The 1985/86 Tamburini organ is one of the largest in the world, with around 16,000 pipes and 186 stops played on five manuals and pedals.
+Two of the four monumental wooden caskets are from the 16th century.

 Archaeological Area of the Duomo di Milano

-The area is only of moderate interest and like the artwork in the rest of the church not helped by the lack of information on what visitors see.
-Although worth seeing, this area is certainly not worth queueing to see.
+The area is only of moderate interest and, like the artwork in the rest of the church, is not helped by the lack of information on what visitors see.
+Although worth seeing, this area is certainly not worth queuing to see.

-Admission to the archaeological area is not included in the basic cathedral ticket but is part of most other combination passes.
+Admission to the archaeological area is not included in the basic cathedral entrance ticket but is part of many other combination passes.

 Duomo Museum